 A proper outdoor knife is the Nr.1 thing to have and your tool for everything.
 If you do not have one already you can also visit one of the Northern knife factories (e.g. Marttiini) for yourself or save up for that original Sámi knife.

 If you come by car or camper a really great way to experience the North is by bringing a Canoe, Kayak or other swimming vehicle.
 If space is an issue you can opt for an inflatable or folded canoe.
-The Austrian company Grabner and the (considerably cheaper) Czech counterpart Gumotex have some excellent solutions for all needs and most budgets.

 - Fishing gear